 How will you pay your living expenses after exhausting any banked annual & sick leave?

 You do not qualify for disability retirement unless your condition lasts one year or longer.
 You might be out of luck if you can physically return to work earlier.

 Worker’s Compensation will not help if you experience a non-occupational medical condition.
 You could face a severe shortfall after an off-the-job accident or illness.

 Sign up before something terrible happens, not after.
 We cannot predict the future.

-Federal Employee Disability Benefit Options
+Federal Employee Short-Term Disability